 Within each one-of-a-kind room, you’ll find a wood wall accent made from the original salvaged wood from the old historic property.

-The Lily Suite – where we are – has a small kitchenette, comfortable king bed, an inviting seating area, and a large en suite bathroom with a custom walk-in glass shower.
+The Lily Suite – where we are – has a small kitchenette, a comfortable king bed, an inviting seating area, and a large en suite bathroom with a custom walk-in glass shower.

 The rooms are all well-lit and complimented with fresh locally roasted coffee, organic bath amenities from Gilchrist & Sommes, free Wi-Fi, and a flat-screen TV.